 You will need the following ingredients to make this Jalapeño Popper Dip recipe (see recipe card for quantities): Cream Cheese, Mayonnaise, Mexican Cheese Blend, Parmesan Cheese, Green Chilies, Jalapeños, Panko Bread Crumbs, Unsalted Butter, Salt & Pepper and Dried Parsley.

-🥣 How do I Make this Spicy Jalapeño Popper Dip
+🥣 How to Make Spicy Jalapeño Popper Dip

 Preheat oven to 375°F.